smycynek/math-components/README.md

 `math-exp`, e.g.
  `<math-exp [mathData]="your data here" />`

-Questions:
+Note: the expression rendered is split across two components that take the same inputs, MathContainerComponent and RValueComponent.
+This is to avoid duplicating the r-value template code in each math component.

+# Questions/TODO

-1)  Can I workaround the use of `any` in
+1)  Can I workaround the use of `any` here?
 ```
 export class MathContainerComponent {
   @Input() expressionData!: any;
 ```
-?

 I don't know enough about how @Input() and angular mappings using attributes and transforms work to say.

 2)  Can I create a better way (a class factory) to choose the component to render?